View the full issuehere

 ii.
 Uptake of Digital Services

-The number of internet users in Southeast Asia is increasing rapidly, from 360M users in 2019 to 400M in 2020.
-The majority of new consumers are notably coming from non-metro areas.
+The number of internet users in Southeast Asia is increasing rapidly, from 360M in 2019 to 400M in 2020.
+The majority of new consumers notably come from non-metro areas.

-HealthTech usage in the region expanded by 4x in 2020, accelerated by COVID19.
-Digital health services retained majority of users even after the strictest lockdown period and consumers in the region are expected to utilize more digital health services over the next 5 years.
+HealthTech usage in the region expanded by 4x in 2020, accelerated by COVID-19.
+Digital health services retained the majority of users even after the strictest lockdown period, and consumers in the region are expected to utilize more digital health services over the next 5 years.

 iii.
 Public and Private Sector Support

-Governments are increasing support for Telehealth by issuing policy changes, formal advisories and forming partnerships such as the Ministry of Health in Indonesia with Halodoc.
+Governments are increasing support for telehealth by issuing policy changes, formal advisories, and forming partnerships such as those between the Ministry of Health in Indonesia and Halodoc.

-In the private sector, Pan-Asian insurance companies and local giants such as Grab have partnered with Telehealth startups including Doctor Anywhere and Ping An Good Doctor.
+Pan-Asian insurance companies and local giants such as Grab have partnered with Telehealth startups, including Doctor Anywhere and Ping An Good Doctor, in the private sector.

 iv.
 Increasing Funding